 Officials: Drilled hole in pipe may have caused sinkhole

-Officials investigating a sinkhole in Macomb County are examining whether a hole drilled into a sewer line caused the pipe to collapse.
-County Public Works Commissioner Candice Miller said Wednesday the hole was made during an inspection after a sewer collapse in 1978.
+A construction worker walks by a home collapsed by a sinkhole, Wednesday, Jan.
+4, 2017, in Fraser, Mich.
+Officials investigating the sinkhole in Macomb County are examining whether a hole drilled into a sewer line caused the pipe to collapse.

 Comments